 Reading time: 6 minutes

 Contemporary art has been misunderstood since 1870.
 So most of us are confused.
-Most people are about 70 years behind understanding what is actually going on in the art world.
-This is the time it takes to canonize art.
+Most people are about 70 years behind understanding what is going on in the art world.
+Seventy years is the time it takes to canonize art.
 However, we have actively been trying to move to a more democratic art canon.
-That however, does mean that visitors and collectors need to do more legwork.
-We no longer appreciate the exclusionary practices of bygone era, but it does mean that we do not have a definitive guide of what constitutes what ART is.
+That, however, does mean that visitors and collectors need to do more legwork.
+We no longer appreciate the exclusionary practices of a bygone era, but it does mean that we do not have a definitive guide of what constitutes what ART is.
 And that is good.

 Levels of art

-We get hung up often in definitions pertaining to the quality of art, technique and interpretation, but often also use wrong markers when assessing art.
-We think some art is bad and other is good and we often use the level of museum art as marker.
+We get hung up often in definitions about the quality of art, technique and interpretation, but often also use wrong markers when assessing skill.
+We think some art is terrible, and the other is good, and we often use the level of museum art as a marker.
 Museum art checks several markers, like historical significance in the arts or politics of a country or even the world.
-These same markers should not apply to contemporary art that is the voice of activism or the voice of a an artist voicing his own poetic soul.
-These same contemporary works may later be assigned to becoming museum pieces, but they first exist in their own level.
-That level they exist first, is in the spaces of our homes, public spaces, offices, galleries and as think pieces on contemporary issues.
+These same markers should not apply to contemporary art that is the voice of activism or the voice of an artist voicing his poetic soul.
+These same recent works may later be assigned to becoming museum pieces, but they first exist in their level.
+That level they live first is in the spaces of our homes, public rooms, offices, galleries and as think pieces on contemporary issues.

 Beginning: Creating Art

-Let us start with creation of art.
-Always the artist is taking how they understand the world and marrying this understanding with their technical understanding of material used.
-Whatever understanding artists are channeling into the work may be known and also vastly unknown, to the them.
+Let us start with the creation of art.
+Always the artist is taking how they understand the world and marrying this understanding with their technical knowledge of the material used.
+Whatever understanding artists are channelling into the work may be known and also vastly unknown, to them.
 Art is always created by someone who is either searching for their voice or trying to amplify it.
-This is true for all creations of man, whether you are a person picking up a paintbrush or pen, know yourself as a painter or poet, stand-up comedian, or public activist even.
-I peddle in paintings, so we will continue in the creation of painting.
-Hundreds of paintings are made daily, with different levels of technical quality, with different levels of depth or even no depth.
-And all of these paintings made by artists with different voices.
-And again the person creating these works may not always truly know what they are voicing in their entirety of the work.
-The art that gets created shouts or whispers different voices of the human condition.
-The final creations are then deemed good or bad, by often times confusing different levels of where this art exists in our life.
+Giving voice to the human condition and experience is valid for all creations of man, whether you are a person picking up a paintbrush or pen, know yourself as a painter or poet, stand-up comedian, or public activist even.
+I peddle in paintings so that we will continue in the creation of a painting.
+Hundreds of paintings are made daily, with different levels of technical quality, with varying levels of depth or even no depth.
+And all of these paintings made by artists with other voices.
+And again the person creating these works may not always honestly know what they are voicing in their entirety of the artwork.
+The art that gets created can shout or whisper different voices of the human condition.
+The final creations are then deemed good or bad, by often confusing different levels of where this art exists in our life.